elviravaladez/cirrus-weather-app/README.md

 HTML, CSS, JavaScript, Bootstrap, jQuery, AJAX, Mapbox GL JS API, and the OpenWeatherMap API

 ## Features
+* Ability to toggle between light and dark mode
 * Current Location (default set to: San Antonio, Texas 78205, United States)
 * Five-Day Forecast for current location
 * A map with a draggable marker and search bar